The Best Pizza in Every State

 Alaska: Moose’s Tooth Pub and Pizzeria

 Who knew the best pizza in the U.S. was hiding in the last frontier?
 It’s not just rave reviews, either: Moose’s Tooth in Anchorage has had the highest annual sales of any independent pizza place in the country for several years.
 It’s so good that you might have to wait for a table, but fortunately these pizza heroes have their own brewery on-site, so you can sip an icy beer while you wait.
-Just make sure you know the weird alcohol laws in these states before you order another.

 Arizona: Pizzeria Bianco